cultuurnet/apidocs/projects/widgets/docs/getting-started.md

 # Getting started

+Once you have created your widget project on [Projectaanvraag](https://www.projectaanvraag.uitdatabank.be), you're all set to start building your widget.

+Below we explain the different steps of the configuration process in a nutshell.
+It is not mandatory the follow the steps as we list them below.
+In any case, you must start with step 1.

 ## 1. Choose a template 🗂️

 To help you get started quickly, publiq offers a 4 different templates.